Goodbye Tonight

-"Goodbye Tonight" is the fifth single from Start Something, the second album by the Welsh rock band Lostprophets.
+"Goodbye Tonight" is the fifth single from Start Something (2004), the second studio album by the Welsh rock band Lostprophets.
 It was fairly unsuccessful in comparison to the other singles such as "Burn Burn" and "Last Train Home".
-The video for "Goodbye Tonight" stars, along with the band, Mikey Way (from My Chemical Romance) and Adam Lazzara (from Taking Back Sunday), respectively.
+The music video for "Goodbye Tonight" stars, along with the band, Mikey Way (from My Chemical Romance) and Adam Lazzara (from Taking Back Sunday), respectively.

 Track listing

 (The B-side of the vinyl release was an etched design rather than containing music).